Guide

 What is angel investment?

-How can you make the most of this funding method and what should you watch out for?
+How can you make the most of business financing options and what should you watch out for?
 This guide helps you get the most from angel investment and grow your business.

 Who are angel investors?

-Angel investors are wealthy individuals who fund early-stage businesses in exchange for equity.
-They're typically successful entrepreneurs or professionals with industry expertise who want to invest in the next generation of businesses.
+Angel investors are wealthy individuals who fund early-stage businesses by exchanging capital for equity.
+They're typically successful entrepreneurs or professionals with industry expertise who want to back the next generation of businesses.

 Angel investors often: